 Note: Before starting this skin softening or skin smoothening procedure make sure you have removed all the blemishes, irregularities or moles from your image.
 Because any kind of skin smoothening above them may make the image look unappealing.

-Recreating the skin texture & Contouring
+Recreating the Skin Texture and Contouring

 Like I said earlier, the first thing to really begin with is removing skin blemishes or any other irregularities.
 Now, I will be using second image and heal it first for it’s blemishes or irregularities.